josephiskingkong/todolist-react/README.md

 # 📋 TODO List on Node.js and HTML

 This is a small pet project that serves as a TODO List application.
-The backend is developed with Node.js using the Express.js library, while the frontend is built using HTML, JavaScript, and SASS.
+The backend is developed with Node.js using the Express.js library, while the frontend is built using React and SASS.

 ## 🚀 Getting Started